python/devguide/getting-started/git-boot-camp.rst

 .. _git_from_patch:

-Applying a Patch to Git
+Applying a patch to Git
 -----------------------

 Scenario: